isislovecruft/patternsinthevoid/content/travel/rogue-waves.md

 dividing wall.
-Then I shook my head, shocked at myself and feeling somewhat bad and for the multiple lies² that had just fallen out of my mouth before I could even think about them, and I laughed out loud, wondering how long it would take for that person to realise they still had their gloves on.
+Then I shook my head, shocked at myself and feeling somewhat bad and for the multiple lies² that had just fallen out of my mouth before I could even think about them, and I laughed out loud, wondering how long it would take for that person to realise they still hadn't checked their gloves.

 <p style="text-align: center; font-weight: bold;">&middot &middot &middot</p>